mattermost/mattermost-handbook/company/about-mattermost/list-of-terms.md

 _Contract Accountability Owner_ is a [DRI](list-of-terms.md#dri) for ensuring a contract meets our guidelines and standards ahead of final approval by [a company signatory](../../operations/operations/company-processes/company-agreements.md#who-can-sign-on-behalf-of-the-company).
 Also see [listing of CAOs](../../operations/operations/company-processes/company-agreements.md#who-are-contract-accountability-owners-caos).

+### Churn

+When an existing customer completely cancels and is no longer a continuing customer.
+Dollar value of ARR is $0 after the reduction.

 ### COM

 COM is short for [Customer Obsession Meeting](https://docs.mattermost.com/process/training.html?#customer-obsession-all-hands-meeting), which is our “All Hands” meeting focused on how we’re aligning the company to serve our customers.

+### Contraction

+When an existing customer decreases the dollar value of their ARR, either by decreasing the number of licenses, decreasing the number of products and/or the discounting being applied is increased.
+Note that the decrease is classified as “contraction” if there is still some amount of ARR remaining after the reduction.

 ### Country/Region